 - Quality of Service.
 Data applications get the predictable bandwidth they need while toll-quality voice is assured.

 - Airtime Fairness.
 Each client in a packed hotel lobby gets a fair share of the airwaves, letting legacy clients coexist peacefully with the latest 802.11n devices.

 - Strong Security and Simple Management.
-Meru makes it easy to control the diverse devices that guests connect to a network while ensuring that internal applications get the resources they need.
+Fortinet makes it easy to control the diverse devices that guests connect to a network while ensuring that internal applications get the resources they need.